leetncamp/hpL3/README.md

 ###To complile a new version

 * Edit addL3.py to suit your needs
-* Compile a new addL3.exe by doing this
+* Compile a new addL3.exe by doing this `pyinstaller.exe --onefile hpL3.py`
-`python
-pytinstaller --onefile hpL3.py
-`
 * This will create a "build" and a "dist" folder.
 Copy the new hpL3.exe file from the dist folder into the main directory.